zubeax/zubeax.github.io/_posts/2023-12-07-customizing-k3s.markdown

 helm installed into /usr/local/bin/helm
 ```

-Conceptually Helm is an abstraction layer around the Kubernetes API.
-Helm requires authentication credentials for submitting API requests.
+Conceptually Helm is an abstraction layer around the Kubernetes API and requires authentication credentials for submitting API requests.
 The procedure for that is simple : Add this export statement to root's ~/.bashrc on the master node:

 ```bash